loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 </soapenv:Envelope>
 ```

 At the stage of the package sending during the HTTPS connection implementation encryption with the cerificate usage is applied.
-To learn more on the certificates installation and usage refer to the [Certificates Usage](./work-with-certificates.md) section.
+To learn more on the certificates installation and usage refer to the [Work with certificates](./work-with-certificates.md) section.

 The formed package is sent at the address specified in the *URL for the request sending* parameter.